 The facts are clear: our tax is some of the best value money we spend.
 It pays for streetlights and primary school blackboards and maternity leave.
 There is very little wasted.
 Apart from telecoms - an industry at the heart of this generation's technological revolution - none of the privatisations of public services has generated markedly better or cheaper services.
 The State alone can deliver universal services that are free at point of use.
-This is because of taxation, when well-administered and welldesigned (and carbon tax reminds us that this is no simple achievement), is a hugely effective means of achieving efficient action.
+This is because of taxation, when well-administered and well-designed (and carbon tax reminds us that this is no simple achievement), is a hugely effective means of achieving efficient action.

 A Just Transition will entail Irish people - especially wealthier Irish people - paying higher taxes.
 This cannot be avoided; it should even be embraced.
 The case can be made that this is an act of social solidarity more potent than any of the individualistic acts of ethical consumerism or privatised activism which attract so much of our attention.
 Death and taxes, they say, are inevitable.
-If we want a just transition, telling a different and better story about why we should be proud to pay more tax is an inevitable challenge we must face. it is much wiser to commit to developing the habits and practices that bring about the change needed without recourse to crushing opponents.
+If we want a just transition, telling a different and better story about why we should be proud to pay more tax is an inevitable challenge we must face.